AnnaFriedlander/LDA_for_FITS/README.md

 LDA_for_FITS
 ============

-run latent Dirichlet allocation (using Gibbs sampling) on fitsfiles
+run latent Dirichlet allocation (using collapsed Gibbs sampling) on fitsfiles

 *******************************************************************************